 Countless research has placed a strong emphasis on the importance of spending quality time together as a family.
 When families spend quality time together, they are building a stronger bond and relationship.
 Furthermore, spending time together contributes to the well-being and development of the holistic child.

 The underlying message here is quality and not quantity.
-Which means, spending a whole day watching TV programme does not contribute to quality time spend together.
+This means, spending a whole day watching TV programme does not contribute to quality time spend together.
 On the other hand, spending quality time together does not mean explicit and expensive activities like going to theme parks, going for a getaway etc. In fact, spending quality time together does not always mean spending more money.
 Here are some great ideas for family activities that will not burn a hole in your pocket!

 1. Pot-luck with friends and family

 Invite friends or neighbours over to your place for a gathering cum lunch/dinner session.
 Ask each person to bring food items to contribute to the mini-party.
 If you don’t want everyone to turn up with a salad or junk food, have an organized list that states what food item is each one bringing so as to avoid having people bringing the same item.
 Since every family is only responsible for one item, it won’t cost anyone much money.
 Families can get together to talk, watch great movies, embark in games or any other fun activities.

 2. Hitting the beach

 Countless of fun can happen on the beach!
 In fact, kids just love hanging out at the beach, building sandcastles, burying daddy and mummy, playing in the water, running about and so much more.
 All these funs do not cost a single cent!
 Singapore does have a lot of beaches around the island such as East Coast Park, Pasir Ris Park, West Coast Park etc. Just a little effort spend in packing all the necessities such as toiletries, water, and sand play equipments and some snacks.
 Never forget to bring sunblock lotion for you and your child too!